What is lung disease?

 Causes of lung disease

 Different diseases have different causes.
-Many lung disease are cause by infection by bacteria, viruses, or fungi, which may have been breathed in. to start the infection.
+Many lung disease are cause by infection by bacteria, viruses, or fungi.
 Some, like sarcoidosis, affect multiple systems in the body.

 Inhaling certain substances can damage the lungs, either directly causing or becoming a contributing factor to lung disease.
 These include polluted air, chemical vapours, excessive dust, and tobacco smoke.